 If you are intending to develop the property, it is almost certain that planning permission will be required.

 Notwithstanding the fact that the Local Authority does not require a change of use to business, a residential mortgage lender is likely to class your activities as “using the property for business purposes”.
-This is forbidden by most residential lenders.
+This is not allowed by most residential mortgage lenders.